bleonheart/Lilia/documentation/docs/meta/entity.md

 **Purpose**

 Retrieves the CPPI owner of a vehicle, if available.
+Returns `nil` for non-vehicles or when no CPPI owner exists.

 **Parameters**